 Life is not fair, and the sooner I accept that and give up trying to be a vigilante, the happier I’ll be.

 (Totes true by the way.)

 Of course, we all make mistakes, particularly when we’re young (hello).
-In which case consolidating existing loans is often the best way to move forward, should you wish to do so, and it’s worth shopping around for the best loan at somewhere like Readies.
+In which case consolidating existing loans is often the best way to move forward and, should you wish to do so, it’s worth shopping around for the best loan.
 Incidentally, if you are in that situation, you can find trusted information at gov.uk, Money Saving Expert, and Citizen’s Advice Bureau.
 Alternatively you may wish to seek independent advice from a solicitor.

 So that’s a little background to my strong feelings about debt.
 But I’m wondering whether I may have to reconsider my position – itchy red rash or no.

 A couple of times recently my husband has mentioned the incredibly low cost of loans right now, thanks to so-called “Brexshit“.
 This makes me very uncomfortable…

 drilling hammering encouraging my hubby to adjust his ideas about money to align with my own.
 Because really, it’s a case of security for me.
 For example, if I knew we would always have enough, then I’d be more than happy to indulge in the odd extravagance and splash the cash on family and friends.